teklynk/twitch_clips_player/README.md

 ## Optional: Set a fixed video width and height.

-Add this to the OBS browser source CSS properties.
+Add this to the OBS browser source CSS properties (optional).

 ```css
 video {